1984

 9. Room 101

 One of my Absolute Musts.
-“For the Love of Big Brother” is probably my favorite Eurythmics recording, because it touches on many of their styles in the course of the song (for reasons which I’ll have to elaborate on later), and Annie’s vocals are amazingly haunting for being delivered in such an almost-offhand manner.
-It is exceptionally hard to picture that this album was recorded at Compass Point studios in the Bahamas.
-The harmony arrangement of the “choruses” comes so close to being positive that it fools you at first...then the darkness frames it again and brings you back to seeing it as the furtive glimpse of remembered hope that it was…“meyeayea….”
+“For the Love of Big Brother” is probably my favorite Eurythmics recording, because it touches on many of their styles in the course of the song (for reasons which I’ll have to elaborate on later), and Lennox’s vocals are amazingly haunting for being delivered in such an almost-offhand manner.
+It is exceptionally hard to picture that this album was recorded at Compass Point Studios, in the Bahamas.
+The harmony arrangement of the “choruses” comes so close to being positive that it fools you at first…then the darkness frames it again and brings you back to seeing it as the furtive glimpse of remembered hope that it was…“meyeayea….”

-I actually get a great kick out of “Sexcrime,” especially its climactic delivery of the final chorus sequence: when Annie finally lets it rip with that GIMMEGIMMEGIMMEGIMME bit, it’s like an unexpected sonic machine-gun, far more than the buildup implies is coming—ferocious and mighty!
+I actually get a great kick out of “Sexcrime,” especially its climactic delivery of the final chorus sequence: when Lennox finally lets it rip with that GIMMEGIMMEGIMMEGIMME bit, it’s like an unexpected sonic machine-gun, far more than the buildup implies is coming—ferocious and mighty!

-If I could recapture a moment of musical innocence it would be the one just prior to hearing this album, because there is something marvelous about the way even that first track, “I Did It Just The Same,” unfurls with no warning from something sorta-ambient, sorta-techno, into something ferociously soulful and funky with no lyrics at all.
-When I hear Annie loosen the vocal from held-back scat to fluid exuberance as the dam bursts and the song enters its third and final phase, I get a terribly smug smile on my face that says “yeah, I knew THIS was coming, baby, let me have it!!!”
+If I could recapture a moment of musical innocence it would be the one just prior to hearing this album, because there is something marvelous about the way even that first track, “I Did It Just the Same,” unfurls with no warning from something sorta-ambient, sorta-techno, into something ferociously soulful and funky with no lyrics at all.
+When I hear Lennox loosen the vocal from held-back scat to fluid exuberance as the dam bursts and the song enters its third and final phase, I get a terribly smug smile on my face that says “yeah, I knew THIS was coming, baby, let me have it!!!”
 But I didn’t, and I didn’t know it would end that way, and sometimes I wish I were still ignorant of that playing out of this stealthily marvelous track.

-I only like “Room 101” in three ways: first of all its ending, which is great; second, its general horrific background being evoked by Annie’s lingering wails throughout; and third, how it plays as a standalone track *after* you’ve heard its themes playing in the film itself (where Annie’s vocals linger more hauntingly than they do on the album track).
+I only like “Room 101” in three ways: first of all its ending, which is great; second, its general horrific background being evoked by Lennox’s lingering wails throughout; and third, how it plays as a standalone track *after* you’ve heard its themes playing in the film itself (where Lennox’s vocals linger more hauntingly than they do on the album track).
 Beyond that, however, is one simple fact that’s easy to miss until the first time you notice it: structurally, “Room 101” is just “Sexcrime” in a minor key, with no lyrics and a different rhythm track.

 HOME • MUSIC